PROOFREADING & EDITING

 - You are fluent in English but would like greater confidence in your submission.
 You may be surprised what a fresh pair of eyes can turn up!

-- Your paper has already been edited but you have made changes and wish to check that they are grammatically correct.
+- Your paper has already been edited but you have made changes to it.
+A final proofread can ensure that mistakes haven’t been introduced.

 Editing involves more heavy lifting, such as checking the structure of the document, offering suggestions for re-writing sentences, or reformatting a document in a specific style.
 This is worth considering if:

-- You are a non-native English speaker and need more assistance with grammar and syntax than a standard proofread.
+- You are a non-native English speaker and need more assistance with grammar and syntax.

 - You want recommendations for the structure of the document.